-Frequently asked questions for religious and faith-based organizations
+- Frequently asked questions for religious and faith-based organizations

 - Face protection for housing and shelter staff working in close contact with people with confirmed or suspected COVID-19 infection

-    - FAQ's about the statewide face covering requirement, including how CBOs and FBOs can apply for free face coverings.
+- Mask guidance in King County, including how CBOs and FBOs can apply for free face coverings.

 Public Health — Seattle & King County convened representatives from various community, business, and government sectors in King County who are working together to help slow the spread of novel coronavirus (COVID-19) by accelerating the use of the recommended and required community mitigation strategies.